stephen-opet/mainsail-sensor-panel/README.md

   units=%
 ```

+If you wish to save your sensor data alongside each job on the History & Statistics page, consider including a History Fields snippet in your moonraker.conf code for each data parameter - review the Moonraker configuration documentation for more information

 ## Step 2 - Install this forked Mainsail install

 You have a few options to install this forked repo: